vaishnavi-3969/vaishnavi-3969/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Application Development using Android Studio in Java, Java Full Stack, Web Development using HTML, CSS and Javascript, Data Science in R and Python
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...